Trippier charged for alleged breach of betting rules | Goal.com

 The England full-back is said to have broken E8(1)(a)(ii) and (b) in July last year, around the time he moved to Atletico Madrid from Tottenham.

-Trippier is said to have broken the rule which forbids players from betting or instructing others to bet on matters concerning "football anywhere in the world, including, for example and without limitation, the transfer of players, employment of managers, team selection or disciplinary matters".
+Trippier is said to have broken the rule which forbids players from betting or instructing others to bet on matters concerning "football anywhere in the world, including... the transfer of players, employment of managers, team selection or disciplinary matters".

 The other rule he has allegedly breached pertains to passing on information obtained through his "position within the game and which is not publicly available at that time" which has then been used for betting.